SmartlyDressedGames/Unturned-Docs/assets/npc-asset/rewards.rst

 **Reward_#_Type** *enum* (``Flag_Bool``, ``Flag_Math``, ``Flag_Short``, ``Flag_Short_Random``, ``Achievement``, ``Currency``, ``Cutscene_Mode``, ``Effect``, ``Event``, ``Experience``, ``Item``, ``Item_Random``, ``Hint``, ``Player_Life_Food``, ``Player_Life_Health``, ``Player_Life_Stamina``, ``Player_Life_Virus``, ``Player_Life_Water``, ``Player_Spawnpoint``, ``Quest``, ``Reputation``, ``Rewards_List_Asset``, ``Teleport``, ``Vehicle``)

 **Reward_#_GrantDelaySeconds** *float*: If set, the reward will be queued for the specified number of seconds before being granted to the player.
-When the player dies any pending rewards are cancelled.
 Defaults to -1.

+**Reward_#_GrantDelayApplyWhenInterrupted** *bool*: If true, the reward will be granted when the player dies or disconnects.
+Defaults to false, in which case when the player dies any pending rewards are cancelled.

 Flags
 -----